rkhmelyuk/twister/README.md

 Thus, using `list-commands` and `find-command` it's possible to get the command you need, and `help` will show help and usage information about it.

+## Hints

+### Shortcut

+Twister contains `twister.sh` script, that is responsible to start a twister application.
+This script is written in the way it can be run from any directory, or it's possible to create a symbolic link to this shell script and run it.
+This is actually a recommended way: create a symlink and put it to your `~/bin` directory (make sure that `bin/` directory is in `$PATH`):

+    ln -s {project_path}/twister/twister.sh ~/bin/twister

+Now it's possible to run commands from any directory, and it will be able to resolve twister and project directory, and execute command for them:

+    cd /usr/local    		    # go to some directory twister list-commands		# still working

+It's possible to add shortcut with built-in command `add-shortcut`:

+    python twister.py add-shortcut                 # add shortcut /usr/local/bin
+    python twister.py add-shortcut --dest ~/bin    # add shortcut to ~/bin/

+### Built-in commands within module

+Some built-in commands like `list-commands`, `help` or `find-command` can narrow it's work for specified module using `--module` argument, for example:

+    twister find-command clean --module dev
+    twister help clean --module dev
+    twister list-commands --module db

+Although these commands belong to the built-in module (ie `twister`), it's possible to use them within some module:

+    twister dev find-command clean
+    twister db list-commands
+    twister runtime find-command list

+How this works?
+Well, when Twister finds that command is not in module, it checks if such command exists in the built-in module.
+And if it's true, then it uses that command and pass module name as argument via `--module`.
+No checks whether this command can accept `--module` argument are done.
+This means, that this won't work for all built-in commands.
+For example, command `list-modules` doesn't accept `--module` argument.
+Means, you'll see error if run something like that:

+    twister dev list-modules

+So, simply put, the command:

+    twister dev find-command clean

+is converted to:

+    twister find-command --module dev clean

+and executed.

+### Aliases

+There are also a few commands that are used to often, and it might be time consuming entering them again and again.
+Replacing thus commands with shorter command can be very convenient.
+That's why twister has aliases.

+Twister allows to replace command with arguments with some alias.
+Aliases are configure by editing file `alias` in twister directory.
+It's also possible to get the list of aliases using command:

+    twister list-aliases

+or its alias:

+    twister aliases

+It's possible to specify arguments for aliases, thus one can create alias `run-some-app` => `runtime run some-app`.

+There is a list of predefined aliases:

+ - `aliases` => `list-aliases`
+ - `commands` => `list-commands`
+ - `modules` => `list-modules`